 American Express’s Business Platinum card is designed for small-business owners who have an excellent credit history and a willingness to invest in their business’s credit card strategy.

 Big spenders will find a lot to love about this card, starting with the extra points bonus you’ll earn on all qualifying purchases of $5,000 or more.
 If you’re ready to start booking all your business flights and hotels through American Express Travel, you’ll really start racking up those Membership Rewards points.
-Add in the 100,000-point welcome bonus, and you could quickly end up with enough points to cover the cost of your next trip.
+Add in the 120,000-point welcome bonus (after spending $15,000 on eligible purchases in the first three months), and you could quickly end up with enough points to cover the cost of your next trip.